Aromanians in Albania: Minority status

 The Aromanians were first recognized at the London Conference of 1912–1913 as a minority group until the communist era (1967).
 From 1967 until 1992, they were known as simple Albanians, and from 1992 until 2017, they were known as a cultural and linguistic minority.
 Since 2017, the Aromanians are an officially recognized ethnic minority in Albania.

 The existing political divisions among the Aromanian population in Albania are the pro-Greek and Aromanian-only factions, which are the most numerous groups, as well as the pro-Romanian faction, the latter being less numerous.
 All of them promote their Aromanian ethnic background but differ on how they define their national identity.
 Namely, the pro-Greek group would concur with the majority of Aromanians in Greece that they are nationally Greek with Aromanian linguistic and cultural traits.
 On the other hand those supporting a completely distinct Aromanian identity claim that they are both nationally and ethnically Aromanians and would deny having Greek or Romanian national consciousness.

+Politics

 The Aromanians have their own political party in Albania.
-It is known as the Alliance for Equality and European Justice (ABDE), it was founded in 2011 and aims for the unification of all the Albanian Aromanians.
+It is known as the Party of the Vlachs of Albania (PVSH), it was founded in 2011 and aims for the unification of all the Albanian Aromanians.
 There are only two other Aromanian political parties in the world, the Democratic Union of the Vlachs of Macedonia (DSVM) and the Party of the Vlachs of Macedonia (PVM), both in North Macedonia.